-- Note: Shippensburg University policy permits faculty members to change grades if there has been a miscalculation or oversight in grading, but not on the basis of additional student work or revision of previously accepted work. - B. Initiating a Formal Grade Appeal Students wishing to formally appeal a final course grade based on the factors listed in Section II.
-Basis for Appealing a Final Course Grade, must file a written appeal with the department chairperson or program director of the academic program home to the course whose grade they are seeking to appeal no later than thirty (30) calendar days from the first full day that classes meet of the semester following the semester in which the final course grade was assigned.
-Appeals may not be filed electronically.
-Failure to meet the deadline for formally filing a grade appeal shall result in the forfeiture of a student's appeal rights. student wishing to pursue a grade appeal shall by this date submit to the department chairperson or program director (or chair of the department's Professional Affairs Committee in the event that the student is appealing a grade assigned by the department chairperson or program director) the completed grade appeal form, signed and dated, and supporting documentation which shall set forth the basis for the appeal and the desired resolution.
-Appeals from the Spring semester and Summer terms shall be filed no later than thirty (30) calendar days from the first day of the fall semester.
-An undergraduate grade appeal form may be obtained in the department office of the major/program where the appeal is filed or from the graduate dean's office.
-Formal Grade Appeals may not be filed electronically.
+- Note: Shippensburg University policy permits faculty members to change grades if there has been a miscalculation or oversight in grading, but not on the basis of additional student work or revision of previously accepted work. - B. Initiating a Formal Grade Appeal-A student wishing to formally appeal a final course grade based on the factors listed in Section II, Basis for Appealing a Final Course Grade, must file a written appeal with the department chairperson or program director of the academic program home to the course whose grade they are seeking to appeal no later than thirty (30) calendar days following the first day of the next regular (fall or spring) academic semester.
+Appeals from the winter term shall be filed within sixty (60) calendar days following the first day of spring semester; appeals from the summer terms shall be filed within thirty (30) calendar days from the first day of fall semester.

+Formal appeals from the spring semester and summer terms shall be filed no later than thirty (30) calendar days from the first day of the fall semester; formal appeals from the fall semester shall be filed no later than thirty (30) calendar days from the first day of the spring semester; formal appeals from winter term shall be filed no later than sixty (60) days from the first day of spring semester.
+Failure to meet the deadline for formally filing a grade appeal shall result in the forfeiture of a student's appeal rights.
+A student wishing to pursue a grade appeal shall by this date submit to the department chairperson or program director (or chair of the department's Professional Affairs Committee in the event that the student is appealing a grade assigned by the department chairperson or program director) the completed grade appeal form, signed and dated, and supporting documentation that sets forth the basis for the appeal and the desired resolution.
+A graduate grade appeal form may be obtained in the department office of the major/program where the appeal is filed or from the graduate dean's office.
+Formal Grade Appeals may not be filed electronically; a fax with a legal signature is acceptable.